Anatomy, Physiology & Genetics (APG)

 Bethesda, Maryland 20814

-We are interested in understanding the mechanisms that regulate mammalian neurogenesis.
-Current research projects focus on two topics: 1) transcription factor programs in developmental neurogenesis, organization and function of the cerebellum; 2) epigenetic regulation of neurogenesis in the adult subventricular zone.
-The laboratory uses multi-disciplinary approaches including conditional gene fate mapping and gene targeting, molecular biology, cell culture, histology, confocal imaging, stereology and mouse behavior testing.
+We are interested in understanding the processes that regulate neurogenesis and neuro-differentiation in the injured and developing brain.
+Current research projects in the lab focus on two topic areas: 1) regenerative medicine approaches to treat traumatic brain injury; 2) transcription factor programs regulating neurogenesis, circuitry organization and function in the developing cerebellum.
+The laboratory uses multi-disciplinary approaches including induced pluripotent stem cells, conditional gene fate mapping and gene targeting, gene expression screening, histology, confocal imaging, stereology, electrophysiology and mouse behavior testing.

 A major challenge to understanding the signals that control neurodevelopment is the sheer numbers and intricacy of neuronal organization in the brain.
 While the functional organization of the cerebellum is as complicated as elsewhere in the brain, there is a simplifying structural plan that suggests the possibility of truly understanding how this part of the brain is formed.